 Discussion

-Understanding the complex interlinkages between host microbiota, host-pathogen interactions and health in wild animal populations has become a key topic in disease ecology, with consequences for population dynamics, zoonotic risk management or biodiversity conservation.
-Here, we use a combination of metabarcoding and community ecology approaches to describe the gut microbiota of wild rodent populations and their variations at a regional geographical scale, and to explore the three-way relationships between the gut bacteriota and communities of gastro-intestinal helminths and pathogenic bacteria.
+Understanding the complex interlinkages between host microbiota, host-pathogen interactions and health in wild animal populations has become a key topic in disease ecology.
+Such understanding is instrumental for deciphering population dynamics, and designing strategies for zoonotic risk management or biodiversity conservation.
+Here, we use a combination of metabarcoding and community ecology approaches to (i) describe the gut microbiota of wild rodent populations and their variations at a regional geographical scale, and (ii) explore the three-way relationships between the gut bacteriota and communities of gastro-intestinal helminths and pathogenic bacteria.

 Spatial variations of gut bacteriota and their potential causes